huawei-noah/SMARTS/competition/track2/train/README.md

     ```

     The default value for `input_dir` and `output_dir` are `/offline_dataset` and `/output`
  1. Since we can not load too many images in the training dataset at each time, we are training using data in one scenario at each time.
-After the end of each training iteration, we will save the model in `<path>/SMARTS/competition/track2/train/d3rlpy_logs/<scenario_index>`.
+After the end of each training iteration, the model will be saved in `<path>/SMARTS/competition/track2/train/d3rlpy_logs/<scenario_index>`.
 The next trainig iteration will keep training on the latest trained model.
+And at the end of the training, the last model will be copied to `/output`.

 ## Imitation Learning